jfasch/jfasch-home/trainings/material/soup/linux/sysprog/basics/syscalls.rst

 * Numbers, parameters, etc. are Linux specific
 * |longrightarrow| "kernel acts on behalf of a process"

-system calls and the c-library
+System Calls And The C-Library
 ------------------------------

 .. list-table::
    :align: left
    :widths: auto

-   * * system calls are never used directly by a program ...
+   * * System calls are never used directly by a program ...

        .. code-block:: c
 	  :caption: syscall wrapper: ``write()``